beata/jquery-dropdown-subscriber/README.md

 # Dropdown Subscriber

-Any input element have subscribed dropdown changes, would be updated with data-publish-value from the selected option.
+Any input element have subscribed to dropdown list changes, will be updated to option's [data-publish-value] attribute when the dropdown list changed

 ## Getting Started